 - The final and most important rule, use common sense & have fun.
 If you have any questions or concerns then don't hesitate to contact one of the members from the Admin team.

-If a player is found using these cosmetics, they will have to be team killed, or face a round forfeit.
+If a player is found using banned cosmetics, they will have to be team killed, or face a round forfeit.
 Repeated use of these will result in further punishment.